Spinach Balls Appetizer Recipe – WHOLE WHEAT!

 The first great thing about these spinach balls, especially in summer time, is that they are terrific fresh out of the oven, but also absolutely fantastic as they cool to room temperature.
 Meaning the last one is going to taste just as fabulous as the first one.

-The next time that is great is that you can roll them a couple hours in advance and bake them right before your guests arrive.
+The next great thing about these spinach balls is that you can roll them a couple hours in advance and bake them right before your guests arrive.

-Another absolutely fantastic thing is that these have some nutritional benefits, unlike some appetizers you might find at parties.
+Another absolutely fantastic thing is that these spinach balls have some nutritional benefits, unlike some appetizers you might find at parties.
 I would eat these with a salad for lunch.
 They’re packed with spinach, whole wheat bread crumbs, and eggs.
 I brought them to a Memorial Day BBQ with my whipped feta dip and they were both a huge hit.
-My mother-in-law raaaaaaved about these (and kept the leftovers!).
+My mother-in-law just raved about these (and kept the leftovers!).

 They’re really quite easy to make.
 I used fresh spinach but you could use thawed frozen spinach to take a step out of the equation.
 In order to perfectly portion them and speed up the ball rolling process, I used one of my favorite kitchen tools, a cookie scoop.
 It’s great for cookies, of course, but it’s also perfectly suited for meatballs, spinach balls, and energy bites.
 For these spinach balls, I use a 1.5 tablespoon scoop, or a #40.